 Athlete Photo Gallery

-If you're looking to watch back-to-back 900s all day long, call Elena Hight.
-She's been throwing 9s since 2003, and doing them tandem since '08.
-The first woman to land a 900 in competition at only 13 years-old, Hight is a star in the halfpipe.
-She made her way onto the Olympic team in 2006, where she was sixth, and again in 2010, where she took 10th.
-She kept the ball rolling in 2011, making an appearance on the Dew Tour podium before racing off to the backcountry to film.
+If you're looking to watch back-to-back 900s all day, call Elena Hight.
+She's had her 9s on lock since 2003.
+In fact, she was the first woman to land one in competition (at only 13 years old) and immediately became a halfpipe star.
+She made her way onto the Olympic team in 2006, when she finished sixth.
+She was back on the team in 2010, taking 10th in Vancouver.
+She kept the ball rolling in 2011 with an appearance on the Dew Tour podium before racing off to the backcountry to film.

 OFF THE SNOW